 As a result of the fund's exclusion strategy regarding fossil fuels and the integration of sustainability in the investment process, the fund has a low exposure to those companies with the highest climate-related risks, i.e., companies with exposure to coal, oil and gas.
+Instead, sectors such as real estate, agriculture and basic materials are essential for the fund based on the climate stress tests conducted by Management Company.

 The Management Company concludes that the management of sustainability risks through the inclusion of companies based on sustainability analyses, exclusion of investments in certain companies and sectors, as well as engagement in the form of dialogues and active corporate governance will provide higher risk-adjusted returns over time.
 However, in the short term such an exclusion strategy can increase the fund's concentration risk and result in weaker returns with rising oil prices, for example.
+As a result of its exclusion strategy with regard to fossil fuels as well as the integration of sustainability into the investment process, the fund has a low exposure to companies with the highest climate-related risk, i.e., companies with exposure to coal, oil and gas.
+A more in-depth description of the fund's significant sustainability risks is available in the fund's annual report.